 Sometimes I’m in the mood for something light, green and healthy, sometimes I want a post-workout protein smoothie, and sometimes I’m looking for a meal replacement or a mid-afternoon pick-me-up with a little bit of caffeine.

-Here is a comprehensive list of the ingredients I like to keep on hand for making smoothies.
+Here is a list of the best smoothie ingredients I like to keep on hand:

 Best fruits for smoothies:

 I prefer to store my smoothie fruits in the freezer so that I don’t need to use ice; however, refrigerated or room temp fruits will work just fine, too.

 - Pomegranate seeds